This page is sponsored by:

 biography

-Born Charles Locher in Fresno, California, in 1915 (some sources indicate 1913 as his date of birth), matinee idol Jon Hall used his real name in his early film appearances, but with the production of his first important film The Hurricane (1937; with Dorothy Lamour), he changed it to Jon Hall.
-The year following the release of this film, Hall married popular radio singer Frances Langford.
-In the early 1940s, Hall's career took off at Universal; he starred alongside Maria Montez in six Technicolor fantasies, including Arabian Nights (1942; Universal's first three-color Technicolor production), White Savage (1943), and Cobra Woman (1944).
+Jon Hall Born Charles Locher in Fresno, California, on February 26, 1915, matinee idol Jon Hall was raised in Tahiti and educated in England and his father's native Switzerland.
+He stumbled into an acting career while in his late teens and signed a contract with Warner Bros. after being spotted in a play in 1934.
+While the Warner Bros. contract went nowhere, he landed a supporting role in his first film, the poverty row romance Women Must Dress (1935; with Minna Gombel) using his real name.
+More programmers followed, including Charlie Chan in Shanghai (1935; with Warner Oland) and The Girl from Scotland Yard (1937; with Karen Morley).
+With the production of his first important film The Hurricane (1937; with Dorothy Lamour), he changed it to Jon Hall.
+In June 1938, Hall married popular radio singer Frances Langford.
+In the early 1940s, Hall's career gained further momentum at Universal; he starred alongside Maria Montez in six Technicolor fantasies, including Arabian Nights (1942; Universal's first three-strip Technicolor production), White Savage (1943), and Cobra Woman (1944).
 Wildly popular with war-weary audiences, the press dubbed Hall and Maria Montez the King and Queen of Technicolor.

 LEFT and CENTER A: Beefcake photos of Jon Hall.
 CENTER B: With first wife Frances Langford at Ciros in 1954.
 RIGHT: Being interviewed by William Lundigan during a film premiere in the 1940s

-Unfortunately, much like old Technicolor stock, after the end of World War II Hall's career began to fade, along with that of Maria Montez; similar fates were suffered by many other wartime stars.
+Although induction into the Army threatened to derail Hall's career momentum, he was discharged after six months due to gall bladder problems.
+Unfortunately, much like old Technicolor stock, after the end of World War II Hall's career began to fade, along with that of Maria Montez.
+Other wartime movie stars suffered similar fates.
 Nonetheless, he continued to work, mostly in westerns and jungle adventure films.
 From 1952 to 1954, he starred in the syndicated TV series Ramar of the Jungle, which proved very popular with children.
 In addition to owning the show, Hall also profited from prolific merchandising.
 Several Ramar films followed, which were merely spliced episodes of the series.
-After the show ended, Hall concentrated on business interests rather than acting.
+After the show ended, Hall mostly concentrated on business interests rather than acting.

 the films of jon hall